 The Great Pacific Trash Vortex is an indeterminate mass of plastic, chemical sludge, and other floating debris.
 Unlike the Palm Islands, the Pacific Trash Vortex is completely climate change proof – and more importantly, immune to the forces of nature.

 The sun-soaked beaches and flaxen coastlines of Miami will eventually be consumed by the unforgiving Atlantic.
 When this happens, where will we humanity go for hedonistic holidays?
 The Bahamas?
 Nope.
 Also gone.

 All’s not lost, however.
 As we are pumping colossal amounts of fossil fuels into the atmosphere, the once frigid and desolate Siberian wilderness is predicted to transform into five-million square miles of golden paradise.

 Huge expanses of previously uninhabitable land will become colonised, while the thick layers of snow will melt away to expose an almost-tropical underbelly.

 Birmingham, often referred to as the Venice of the North, has 35 miles of canals, while its Italian counterpart has a mere 26.

 In 2040, Venice will have gone the way of Atlantis.
 But, by then, we envisage you’d be able to lay back and enjoy the smooth, sultry tones of your Brummie-accented gondolier as they serenade you with local classics such as Black Sabbath’s ‘Paranoid’, ’Breaking the Law’ by Judas Priest, or ‘Crush my Soul’ by Godflesh.

 If none of these destinations are for you, don’t despair.
-We may have until 2036 to prevent our iconic hotspots from disappearing forever.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+We may have until 2036 to prevent our iconic hotspots from disappearing forever.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.